 Bonus: Hawaii may inspire you to become a travel writer…

-Despite travelling for many years, I had never really thought about writing about my travels.
-I simply took photos and shared memories with my friends and family back home via Facebook and spoken conversations.
+Despite travelling for many years, we had never really thought about writing about our travels.
+We simply took photos and shared memories with our friends and family back home via Facebook and conversations.

-Yet, after visiting Hawaii, I wanted to tell the whole world about just how amazing it is!
-My other half was the one to put travel blogging in my head prior to visiting Hawaii, and it was Hawaii that finally sealed the deal for me.
+Yet, after visiting Hawaii, we wanted to tell the whole world about just how amazing it is!
+Scott was the one to put travel blogging in our heads prior to visiting Hawaii and it was Hawaii that finally sealed the deal for us.

-Upon arriving home, I quickly set to work researching blogging and how to start a website.
-And then my very first article was born (pretty much as a blogging experiment that I now refuse to delete, no matter how rubbish it is!)
+Upon arriving home, we quickly set to work researching blogging and how to start a website.
+And then our very first article was born (pretty much as a blogging experiment so it quickly got deleted!)

-Since launching my blog, I have joined a Marketing team to write about retail and business, whilst continuing to love travel writing in my spare time.
-I think it’s safe to say that Hawaii really did change my life (in more ways than one).
+Since launching our blog, I have joined a Marketing team to write about retail and business, whilst continuing to love travel writing.
+I think it’s safe to say that Hawaii really did change our lives (in more ways than one).

-I could probably write thousands upon thousands of words about all the reasons why you should visit Hawaii, but I would also like to leave a little mystery for future articles about this stunning archipelago.
+We could probably write thousands upon thousands of words about all the reasons why you should visit Hawaii, but we would also like to leave a little mystery for future articles about this stunning archipelago.
 You will just have to keep reading to find out more! 😉

-One more thing I will say though is this: I will most definitely be returning to Hawaii again.
-Next time, I plan on seeing some other islands, including Maui and Kauai.
-But I would also love to return to The Big Island again too.
+One more thing we will say though is this: we will most definitely be returning to Hawaii again.
+Next time, we plan on seeing some other islands, including Maui and Kauai.
+But we would also love to return to The Big Island again too.
 Watch this space!

 Have you fallen in love with somewhere yet – where was it?
 And what other reasons can you think of to visit Hawaii?
-I’d love to hear your thoughts in the comments below…
+We’d love to hear your thoughts in the comments below…

 Did you like this?
 Don’t forget to share the love!